-- Financial assets, held for trading are recorded in the statement of financial position at fair value and the changes in the fair value have been routed through Statement of Profit or Loss. - Available for sale investments (quoted) are measured at fair value and the changes in the fair value have been routed through Statement of Other Comprehensive Income. - Liabilities for defined benefit obligations as per Employee Bylaws of the Group and are recognized at the present value of the defined benefit obligation less the fair value of the plan assets.
-Staff loans provided at subsidized interest rates are recognized at the present value considering the all future cash inflows till maturity and discounting them to present value with appropriate discount rate. - Financial assets, Investment in Government Bonds are recorded in Statement of Financial Position at amortized cost.
+- Financial assets, held for trading are recorded in the statement of financial position at fair value and the changes in the fair value have been routed through Statement of Profit or Loss. - Available for sale investments (quoted) are measured at fair value and the changes in the fair value have been routed through Statement of Other Comprehensive Income. - Liabilities for defined benefit obligations and staff loans provided at subsidized interest rates as per Employee Bylaws of the Group and are recognized at the present value of the defined benefit obligation less the fair value of the plan assets. - Financial assets, Investment in Government Bonds are recorded in Statement of Financial Position at amortized cost.

-3.2 Basis of Consolidation
+5.2 Basis of Consolidation